Psychological assessment

 3. You are looking for a new challenge for an employee.

 This is a typical career issue.
-Not what the organization needs is the focus.
-But an employee’s needs, abilities, and strengths are the focus.
-The psychological assessment here indicates what meaningful work contexts are.
+The key focus is not the organizational demand.
+However, the primary focus is an employee’s needs, abilities, and strengths.
+The psychological assessment here indicates meaningful work contexts.
 This type of assessment is mainly used in cases of redundancy, inadequate performance, outplacement, and reintegration.
-Moreover, based on the assessment results, a career assessment is customized to identify new suitable job openings.
+Moreover, a career assessment is a customized assessment in which a search process for suitable work contexts is initiated based on the results.

 4. You want to acquire new talent